-The plan was implemented under the responsibility of Federico Umberto D'Amato, head of the Confidential Affairs Office of the Interior Ministry and entrusted to the Counter Intelligence Corps agent Mario Tedeschi, using the manforce of the Avanguardia Nazionale under Delle Chiaie.
+The plan was implemented under the responsibility of Federico Umberto D'Amato, head of the Confidential Affairs Office of the Interior Ministry and entrusted to the Counter Intelligence Corps agent Mario Tedeschi, using the manpower of Avanguardia Nazionale under Delle Chiaie's control.

 False-flag bomb attacks

 The first in a series of bomb attacks occured on December 12th, 1969, in a bank on Piazza Fontana in Milan, where 17 people died, and many more were injured.
-The objective of the operation was to blame the attack on Italian communists.
-The Italian neo-fascists Guido Giannettini as well as Aginter agent and Avanguardia Nazionale member Stefano delle Chiaie are considered to be the masterminds behind the devastating attack.
+The attack initially was attributed to anarchists of the obscure Circolo anarchico 22 marzo that had only been created in October of that year, inter alia by former Avanguardia Nazionale (AN) member Mario Merlino, most likely for the sole purpose to have a leftist group to blame.
+The Italian neofascist Guido Giannettini as well as Aginter Press agent and Avanguardia Nazionale member Stefano Delle Chiaie are considered to be the masterminds behind the devastating attack.

 Giannettini was also working with the CIA and BND.
 Italian magistrate Guido Salvini, in charge of the investigations concerning the 1969 Piazza Fontana bombing, explained to the Italian senators that:16

-On 16 December 1969, Mario Merlino, a former militant of AN who became an anarchist, was arrested along with five other militants of the Anarchist Circle 22 March, accused of having participated in the Piazza Fontana massacre.17 In 1970, fearing the same fate, Delle Chiaie decided to escape to Spain.
+On December 16, 1969, Mario Merlino, a former militant of AN who became an anarchist, was arrested along with five other militants of the Anarchist Circle 22 March, accused of having participated in the Piazza Fontana bombing.17 In 1970, fearing the same fate, Delle Chiaie decided to escape to Francoist Spain.

 Twenty years later, questioned by the investigation commission, Delle Chiaie revealed that AN had been implicitly involved in an operation ordered by an organization linked to the CIA and some Italian anti-communist circles.18

-One of the key persons on the American side during that period was Graham Martin, who was appointed US ambassador to Italy on 30 October 1969 and left this post on 10 February 1973.
-He was sent by Nixon to change direction in Rome away from the opening to the Left (l’apertura a sinistra) that had brought the PS Socialist party closer to the government.19 In doing so Martin tended to ignore CIA advice and followed the decision of the 40 Committee, an arm of the National Security Council in charge of approving covert intelligence operations.1920 He channeled at least $800 000 to unknown destinations, much of it through the Head of SID (Italian secret service), Vito Miceli, who was arrested in October 1974 on charges of "political conspiracy" in the course of investigations of the Golpo Borghese "coup" attempt.
+One of the key persons on the American side during that period was Graham Martin, who was appointed US ambassador to Italy on October 30, 1969, and left this post on February 10, 1973.
+He was sent by Richard Nixon to change direction in Rome away from the opening to the Left (l’apertura a sinistra) that had brought the Socialist party PSI closer to the government.20 In doing so Martin tended to ignore CIA advice and followed the decision of the 40 Committee, an arm of the National Security Council in charge of approving covert intelligence operations.20 21 He channeled at least $800 000 to unknown destinations, much of it through the Head of SID (Italian secret service), Vito Miceli, who was arrested in October 1974 on charges of "political conspiracy" in the course of investigations of the Golpo Borghese "coup" attempt.
 Martin's few chosen advisors in Rome included Michele Sindona and Bishop Marcinkus.

 The refoundation of 1970 and the Borghese coup

-Avanguardia Nazionale Giovanile was reconstituted in 1970, initially under the guidance of Sandro Pisano, then Adriano Tilgher, partially absorbing members of the Ordine Nuovo within the MSI, assuming the new name of "Avanguardia Nazionale"21, but soon was outlawed, and Tilgher given a prison sentence for what was judged an attempt to refound the Fascist Party.22
+Avanguardia Nazionale Giovanile was reconstituted in 1970, initially under the guidance of Sandro Pisano, then Adriano Tilgher.
+Partially absorbing members of Ordine Nuovo within the MSI, the group assumed the new name of "Avanguardia Nazionale,"22 but soon was outlawed, and Tilgher received a prison sentence for what was judged an attempt to refound the Fascist Party.23

-The same year the AN and delle Chiaie were accused of taking part in the attempted Borghese coup of 1970.
+The same year the AN and delle Chiaie were accused of having taken part in the attempted Borghese coup of 1970.

-According to Athos De Luca,24 a member of the official commission dealing with the massacres, on the night of 7 December 1970 Delle Chiaie commanded the unit composed of AN militants that managed to get inside the Ministry of the Interior.
-Called to court, he claimed to be abroad in those days, namely in Barcelona2526: in reality, as established in the report by Guido Paglia, Delle Chiaie had presided over the operations of the AN:
+According to Athos De Luca,25 a member of the official commission dealing with the massacres, on the night of December 7, 1970 Delle Chiaie commanded the unit composed of AN militants that managed to get inside the Ministry of the Interior.
+Called to court, he claimed to have lived abroad in those days, namely in Barcelona26 27 : in reality, as established in the report by Guido Paglia, Delle Chiaie had presided over the operations of the AN:

 Between 1970 and 1971, many AN militants took part in the Moti di Reggio, a popular uprising in Reggio Calabria from July 1970 to February 1971, following the decision to make Catanzaro the regional capital, which brought the AN in correlation with the Calabrian organized crime.
-In the north of Italy many AN members came in contact with the Movimento di Azione Rivoluzionaria (Revolutionary Action Movement) of Carlo Fumagalli, which many joined.30 On November 4, 1973, several AN members in Brescia destroyed the headquarters of the Italian Socialist Party and were arrested.30 After the attack, Tilgher resolved to close several offices in Lombardy.32
+In the north of Italy many AN members came in contact with the Movimento di Azione Rivoluzionaria ("Revolutionary Action Movement") of Carlo Fumagalli, which many joined.30 On November 4, 1973, several AN members in Brescia destroyed the headquarters of the Italian Socialist Party and were arrested.31 After the attack, Tilgher resolved to close several offices in Lombardy.32

-On June 5, 1976, the court of Rome condemned most of the leaders and activists of the AN for trying to re-establish the dissolved Fascist party.33 Adriano Tilgher tried to exonerate the activists in court, arguing that most of the AN sections had dissolved already more than a year ago, and that the only militants still active were himself, Delle Chiaie, Cesare Perri and Stefano Migrone.34 Of the sixty-four suspects, thirty-one received sentences lower than those requested by the Public Prosecutor, while others were acquitted.35 Almost all of them were immediately released.
-On 7 June 1976, Tilgher, after having convened a press conference, dissolved the movement, anticipating the decision of the Ministry of the Interior that outlawed the AN the following day.37
+On June 5, 1976, the court of Rome condemned most of the leaders and activists of the AN for trying to re-establish the dissolved Fascist party.34 Adriano Tilgher tried to exonerate the activists in court, arguing that most of the AN sections had dissolved already more than a year ago, and that the only militants still active were himself, Delle Chiaie, Cesare Perri and Stefano Migrone.35 Of the sixty-four suspects, thirty-one received sentences lower than those requested by the Public Prosecutor, while others were acquitted.36 Almost all of them were immediately released.
+On June 7, 1976, Tilgher, after having convened a press conference, dissolved the movement, anticipating the decision of the Ministry of the Interior that outlawed the AN the following day.37

 Assassination of Argala

-Avanguardia Nazionale member Mario Ricci participated in the 1978 assassination of José Miguel Beñaran Ordeñana alias Argala, an Etarra who had taken part, five years before, in the assassination of Francisco Franco's prime minister, Luis Carrero Blanco.38
+Avanguardia Nazionale member Mario Ricci participated in the 1978 assassination of José Miguel Beñaran Ordeñana alias Argala, an ETA member who had taken part, five years before, in the assassination of Francisco Franco's prime minister, Luis Carrero Blanco.38

 When Stefano delle Chiaie returned to Italy at the end of the 1980s, he went right back into politics: